Monthly Archives: February 2013

 Hi-school nerd Brett Bumper (Michael Weston) has got a crush on the school beauty, Samantha (Alexandra Holden).
 However, Sam merely sees him as a geek that gives her private tuition about the Second World War for the sake of her history classes.
 Brett despises her boyfriend, Cody and wishes that he could take her to the school prom.
 One day, he arrives home from school to find a strange package addressed to him from ‘an anonymous friend’.
 On closer inspection, he reveals a creepy box containing an ancient totem and a bizarre note stating that he can have three wishes for whatever he wants.
 Clearly confused, he puts the weird object in the bin and carries on unusual.
 When he tells his friend about the occurrence, his pal says that he shouldn’t throw it away without at least testing it.
 Still uncertain, he decides to make a wish that the girl of his dreams would ask him to the dance the following night.
 He’s shocked when the next day, out of the blue, Samantha wants to know his plans for the evening.
 Brett’s dream has come true and he’s over the moon.
 Unfortunately as soon as he uses the extraordinary object, someone begins methodically killing off his classmates.
 As his relationship with his sweetheart deepens, the murders begin getting closer to home until Brett realises that Sam could be next on the killer’s list….

-So there’s definitely a theme running here and Wishcraft mixes chick flick trappings with those of the stalk and slash category, but the creative blend doesn’t combine flawlessly and ends up looking like the horror bits have been sellotaped on to a cheesy love story.
+So there’s definitely a theme running here, but the creative blend doesn’t combine flawlessly and ends up looking like the horror bits have been sellotaped on to a cheesy love story.
 Maybe it could have worked if there were a few more minutes spent with the maniac as he stalks and murders the cast members or if they played the whole thing straighter from both angles.
 For some reason though the film never develops a dark enough tone to convince as a horror picture and struggles to deliver an adequate amount of trepidation.
 Also, the main comic relief character is obnoxious and annoying, which means that he should have been one of the first to die.
 Add everything together and what starts as a clever and original plot, just loses complete focus and rolls along to leave a whole load of unanswered questions.
 I mean, why didn’t Brett use his power to conjure up a 12 bore shotgun, or wish that the twosome could escape to safety?
 It’s hard to believe that no one on the crew highlighted this to the writer or director as they worked through the production.

 Of the myriad of Scream imitators that were unleashed during the early noughties, Wishcraft is most definitely not one of the worst that you can place your hands upon.
 Weston and Holden make for an agreeable pairing and the film is worth seeing for maintaining an impressive pace and generating moments of unique humour.
 It is an ok time-waster rather than a good one and I can’t help but feel that it tries too hard to have one over on Wes Craven and Kevin Williamson.